parsavares/HPCSE_End_Project/README.md

 It is important to be aware of some details before you start using this, which we'll cover here.

 7. It Configures EasyBuild to use Slurm as the backend job scheduler for build jobs.
+The default job backend in EasyBuild `v4.x` is GC3Pie.
+To let EasyBuild submit jobs to Slurm instead, you should set the job-backend configuration setting to `Slurm`, for example by setting the corresponding environment variable:
 - **Command**:
      ```bash
      export EASYBUILD_JOB_BACKEND='Slurm'